 2. Flexible space and arrangement for socializing and collaborating.

 3. Increase classroom, meeting rooms, private phone booths.

-4. Needs to be more fun and inspiring.
+4. It needed to be more fun and inspiring.

-The design direction for space focused on a friendly yet modern designed environment, where collaboration can happen anywhere.
-Splashes of brand colors add vibrancy to the crisp design with graphic decals highlighting critical figures in computer science history introduced the notion of the 'past, present, and future.'
+Interior Design Direction The design direction for space focused on a friendly yet modern designed environment, where collaboration can happen anywhere.
+Splashes of brand colors add vibrancy to the crisp design with graphic decals highlighting critical figures in computer science history introducing the past, present, and future.'

 The past, present and future

-A contemporary, friendly ambiance delivered through simple materials and striking graphics installations.
-At the centerpiece of the revamped campus is a collaborative graffiti wall created by students, staff and NYC street artists.
-The mural reflects the ethos and ideals of the brand and serves to inspire past, present, and future students of the power of coding.
+The finished design has a contemporary feel and friendly ambiance delivered through simple materials with striking graphics installations.
+The revamped campus's centerpiece is a collaborative graffiti wall created by students, staff, and NYC street artists.
+The mural reflects the brand's ethos and ideals and serves to inspire past, present, and future students of coding power.
 The outcome represented diversity and collaboration.